eullora/tution/README.md

 # Zeeble

-A management system for private classes — designed for IIT‑JEE / NEET tuition / coaching classes.
+A management system for private classes — designed for private tutions from class 7th to IIT JEE / NEET  and other coaching classes.

 ## 🎯 What is Zeeble